Bechowiec-1: Design

-A lack of experience of Strąpoć in machine guns' designing and lack of direct patterns resulted in several original construction features, similar to semi-automatic pistols, and hence the weapon is sometimes referred to as a machine pistol, in spite of a size and general layout closer to a submachine gun.
-The weapon had no stock and had quite compact dimensions.
-It used standard German 9mm Parabellum ammunition which could be easily obtained either by purchase from the German soldiers or through armed actions.
-Three or four last weapons used 7.62×25mm Soviet ammunition, of growing popularity among partisans.
+A lack of experience of Strąpoć in machine guns' designing and lack of direct patterns resulted in several original construction features, similar to semi-automatic pistols, and hence why the weapon is sometimes referred to as a machine pistol, in spite of size and general layout that is closer to a submachine gun.
+The Bechowiec-1 had no stock and had quite compact dimensions.
+It used standard German 9mm Parabellum ammunition which could be easily obtained either by purchase from German soldiers or through armed actions.
+Three or four last weapons used 7.62×25mm Soviet ammunition, which was of growing popularity among partisans.

-The weapon used a slide, much like an automatic pistol and fired from a closed breech, which added to its accuracy in single-shot mode.
+The Bechowiec-1 used a slide (much like an automatic pistol) and fired from a closed breech, which added to its accuracy in single-shot mode.
 It also had an internal hammer and an internal safety device that prevented shooting with a partially opened breech.
 A breech could be brought back by pulling a transport belt, fixed to a slide under the barrel.
 The gun had a three-position external safety and firing mode selector.

-The weapons had a signature "S.H. w.44" on a left side (Strąpoć Henryk, pattern 1944) and "B.H" on a right side.
-Production guns were painted black, the surviving exhibit weapon was later polished.
+The weapons had a signature "S.H. w.44" on the left side (Strąpoć Henryk, pattern 1944) and "B.H" on the right side.
+Production Bechowiecs were painted black (the surviving exhibit weapon was later polished).